percona/k8spg-docs/docs/eks.md

         $ kubectl apply -f deploy/cr.yaml -n postgres-operator
         ```

     The creation process may take some time.
-The process is over when both
+When the process is over your
-    Operator and replica set Pods have reached their Running status:
+    cluster will obtain the `ready` status.
+You can check it with the following
+    command:

     ``` {.bash data-prompt="$" }
     $ kubectl get pg